kittles/song_barker/README.md

 # overview

+## contents
+this readme is just a brief overview of the project, at the end i will list the other files that have information on specific topics. the structure here is
+- basic overview
+- slightly more detailed description of major components
+- brief info on deployments
+- list of more specific guides

+## basics
 K-9 Karaoke (formerly song / sound barker) is made of up of some fairly discrete pieces:

 - mobile app